per1234/EtherEvent/README.md

 - Repeat with other connected devices.
 The serial monitor will show details of the test communications.

 #### Usage
-`EtherEvent etherEvent = EtherEvent(password)` - Create an instance of the EtherEvent class called etherEvent and set the authentication password.
-You can use any name you like in place of etherEvent.
+`EtherEvent.begin(password)` - initialize EtherEvent and set the authentication password.
 - Parameters: password
   - Type: const char
 - Returns: none

-`etherEvent.availableEvent(ethernetServer)` - Returns the number of chars of event including null terminator available to read.
+`EtherEvent.availableEvent(ethernetServer)` - Returns the number of chars of event including null terminator available to read.
 - Parameters: ethernetServer - the EthernetServer object created in the Ethernet setup of the user's sketch
   - Type: EthernetServer
 - Returns: Number of chars in the event including the null terminator at the end of the string.
   - Type: byte

-`etherEvent.availablePayload()` - Returns the number of chars of payload including null terminator available to read
+`EtherEvent.availablePayload()` - Returns the number of chars of payload including null terminator available to read
 - Parameters: none
 - Returns: Number of chars in the payload including the null terminator at the end of the string.
   - Type: byte

-`etherEvent.readEvent(char eventBuffer[])` - Puts the event in the passed array
+`EtherEvent.readEvent(char eventBuffer[])` - Puts the event in the passed array
 - Parameter: eventBuffer - size a char array according to the result of availableEvent () and pass it to the readEvent  function.
 After that it will contain the event.
   - Type: char
 - Returns: none

-`etherEvent.readPayload(char payloadBuffer[])` - Puts the payload string in the passed array
+`EtherEvent.readPayload(char payloadBuffer[])` - Puts the payload string in the passed array
 - Parameter: payloadBuffer - size a char array according to the result of availablePayload () and pass it to the readPayload  function.
 After that it will contain the payload.
   - Type: char
 - Returns: none

-`etherEvent.flushReceiver()` - clear any buffered event and payload data so a new event can be received
+`EtherEvent.senderIP()` - Returns the IP address of the sender of the most recent event.
+Must use the modified Ethernet library and enable the function in EtherEvent.cpp the line that starts with //#define REMOTEIP change to #define REMOTEIP or this will return only 0.0.0.0.
+Instructions for the ethernet library modification here: http://forum.arduino.cc/index.php?/topic,82416.0.html
 - Parameters:none
+- Returns: IP address of the sender
+  - Type: IPAddress

+`EtherEvent.flushReceiver()` - clear any buffered event and payload data so a new event can be received
+- Parameters:none
 - Returns:none

-`etherEvent.sendEvent(ethenetClient, sendIP, sendPort, sendEvent[], sendPayload[])` - Send an event and payload
+`EtherEvent.sendEvent(ethenetClient, sendIP, sendPort, sendEvent[], sendPayload[])` - Send an event and payload
 - Parameters: ethernetClient - the EthernetClient object created in the Ethernet setup of the user's sketch
   - Type: EthernetClient
 - Parameter: sendIP: IP address to send the event to